 But for now, I am happily bookmarking like it was 2004.

 Top / Featured Image Credits : flickr photo by pixelchecker http://flickr.com/photos/pixelchecker/6089145511 shared under a Creative Commons (BY) license

-The post "Return to Old Style Bookmarking with Pinboard" was originally scraped from the bottom of the pickel barrel at CogDogBlog (http://cogdogblog.com/2015/11/old-style-bookmarking/) on November 1, 2015.
+The post "Return to Old Style Bookmarking with Pinboard" was originally rescued from the bottom of a stangant pond at CogDogBlog (https://cogdogblog.com/2015/11/old-style-bookmarking/) on November 1, 2015.